RWS/studio-api-docs/apiconcepts/releasenotes/tradosstudio2024.md

 ### Updated Interfaces
 * Added new event handler `SegmentTranslated` in [IStudioDocument](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.IStudioDocument.yml) to identify when an Apply Translation action is executed.
+* Added new event handler `TranslationFinished` in [ITranslationResultsController](../../api/integration/Sdl.TranslationStudioAutomation.IntegrationApi.Editor.TranslationResults.ITranslationResultsController.yml) to identify when a translation is done.

 # Terminology Provider
 The following changes are included in `Sdl.Terminology.TerminologyProvider.Core`.